backupbrew/switchbrew/USB services.md

 #### GetXferReport

-Takes an input u32 and a type-0x6 output buffer, returns an output u32.
+Takes an input u32 and a type-0x6 output buffer, returns an output u32 **count**.

 # usb:pd